Coaching and Training

 The main coaching activities are:

 For newcomers, an introduction to orienteering is best obtained by attending a local event where friendly club members will be on-hand to explain the basics.
 (See the Events page of this website for details of forthcoming events in the Edinburgh area.)
-Currently you will need to enter the event in advance and if you have any queries about the entry process, or which course to enter, please contact email hidden; JavaScript is required
+It's a good idea to enter the event in advance and if you have any queries about the entry process, or which course to enter, please contact email hidden; JavaScript is required

 When you arrive, be sure to explain that you are new to orienteering and wish to receive an introduction to the basics.
 New members are also very welcome at ESOC Club Night Training Sessions, where coaches can help them get started and improve their skills.